r3ds3ctor/SecurityHeadersChecker/README.md

 ## Contributions
-Contributions are welcome.
-Please open an issue or submit a pull request if you have any improvements or fixes.
+Contributions are welcome!
+If you have improvements or bug fixes, feel free to submit a pull request.

-## License
+## Licence
 This project is licensed under the MIT License.

-See the LICENSE file for more details.
+Developed by [Alexander B]

+## 🤝 Contributing
+This project thrives on community contributions.
+If you'd like to suggest improvements, report issues, or add new features, feel free to open a pull request.
+If you’d like to support future development, you can do so here:

+☕ [buymeacoffee.com/alexboteroh]